More About the Broadcast and Host

 Trace is the radio program Host of License to Parent with Trace Embry.
 License to Parent gives Insight for Today’s Culture and biblical guidance to parents of hurting families and struggling teenagers.
 License to Parent with Trace Embry is a member of the National Religious Broadcasters (NRB).
 Trace’s previous background is in Law Enforcement, Entrepreneurship, and Christian Education.

 Trace also speaks at civic organizations and churches.
 For other humanitarian efforts to help hurting parents and families, Trace produces parent-help videos, writes parent-help blogs, and teaches parenting classes.
 His ministry has been blessed to be a part of God’s work in transforming the lives of hundreds of teens and their families in crisis since 1994.
 He’s been married to his wife Beth since 1980.
-They have five children and six grandchildren of their own.
+They have five children and six grandchildren of their own (with 2 more on the way in 2022).

 To have Trace speak at your next event, Email: Radio@LicensetoParent.org